 - Genetic testing for mutations in the FGD1 gene

-Moving the teeth may be done to treat some of the abnormal facial features a person with Aarskog syndrome may have.
+Moving the teeth may be done to treat some of the abnormal dental features a person with Aarskog syndrome may have.

 Some people may have some mental slowness, but children with this condition often have good social skills.
 Some males may have problems with fertility.

 - Difficulty growing in the first year of life